barryclark/jekyll-now/_pv-markup/shipping-tips.md

 We've seen more than one roll of film lost into the postal abyss because it was sent in a flimsy envelope.
 Don't be that guy!
 Place your _bagged_ film + order form inside a **box** and use **plenty of cushioning** to ensure your film's safe journey.
 (Pro tip: [USPS Priority Mail boxes](http://store.usps.com/store/results/free-shipping-supplies/shipping-supplies/_/N-alnx4jZ7d0v8v) are free!)

 ## Get a tracking number
 We _highly recommend_ you send your film via a trackable method to ensure its safe arrival.
 Your film is precious cargo!
+Generally, we have found USPS Priority Mail to be the most economical choice.

 ## Sending in more than one shoot?
 Not a problem!
 Please fill out **one order form per shoot** and **separate** each shoot + order form into its own zip-close bag.